cucumber/common/cucumber-expressions/README.md

 [snippet](ruby/spec/cucumber/cucumber_expressions/custom_parameter_type_spec.rb#add-color-parameter-type)
 ```
 {% endmethod %}

+The parameters are as follows:

+* `name` - the name the parameter type will be recognised by in output parameters.
+* `regexp` - a regexp that will match the parameter.
+May include capture groups.
+* `type`
+* `transform` - a function that transforms the match from the regexp.
+Must have arity 1 if the regexp doesn't have
+  any capture groups.
+Otherwise the arity must match the number of capture groups.
+* `useForSnippets` (Ruby: `use_for_snippets`) - Try leaving this to `true`.
+That means this parameter type will be used to generate
+  snippets for undefined steps.
+If the `regexp` frequently matches text you don't intend to be
+  used as arguments, disable its use un snippets with `false`.
+* `preferForRegexpMatch` (Ruby: `prefer_for_regexp_match`) - set this to `false` unless you have step definitions using regular expressions.
+  You may want to set it to true if you use regular expressions and you want this parameter type's regexp
+  take precedence over others during a match.

 Now assume we have a Gherkin step with the following text following the step keyword: